Nude Pakistan motorcyclist gets dressing down as video goes viral

 Khan, who goes by the nickname "Rocket", had bet his friends he could pull off the nude stunt, media said.

-TV channels showed footage of a naked Khan doing a wheelie in the city centre while scores of cheering friends followed on their bikes.
+TV channels showed footage of a naked Khan doing a wheelie in the city center while scores of cheering friends followed on their bikes.

 (Additional reporting By Mubasher Bukhari; Editing by Nick Macfie)